Load the Program to Debug

 The Replay Bookmarks view displays bookmarks created to mark a point in program execution history.

-Action Points displays any breakpoints you set.
+The Action Points view displays any breakpoints you set.

 The Call Stack view shows the backtrace of the thread that is currently in focus once the program is running.